DoganM95/IoT-Lamp_Blynk/README.md

 ### Setup
+If local Blynk server should be used (for infinite energy):
-1. Setup Blynk Server (e.g. Docker container) && Client (e.g. Smartphone), see Blynk docs
+- Setup Blynk Server (e.g. Docker container) && Client (e.g. Smartphone), see Blynk docs

+If blynk cloud should be used (may be pricey)
+- Register an account at blynk to use its credentials

 2. Clone this repo
 3. Edit all `<Something>_example.h` files to contain real credentials
 4. Remove the `_example` suffix of said files